XPixelCoderX/pcrft/README.md

 ## Using the Dashboard

-1. Open the dashboard in your browser.
+Open the dashboard in your browser.

-2. Enter a player's Xbox Gamertag.
+Enter a player's Xbox Gamertag and choose an action.
-3. Select one of the following actions:

 ### Invite